hirrolot/hirrolot.github.io/content/compiler-development-rust-or-ocaml.md

 [^cps-compiler]: CPS is the central representation of the compiler Standard ML of New Jersey.

+[^update-rust-arenas]: _Update: several people have suggested to use arenas (regions) instead of the approach I have demonstrated.
+I am well aware of the technique; however, I do not think that arenas would make a significant difference in code clarity and ergonomics.
+Flattening an AST has many performance benefits, such as spatial locality and cheap allocation and deallocation, but they add a little value to the overall discussion._

 [^cps-ocaml]: You can access the code itself and accompanying tests [here](https://gist.github.com/hirrolot/d16dc5e78639db6e546b5054afefd142).

 [^rc-wrap]: `Rc` was chosen to avoid expensive cloning of `TermTree`s in some places.

 [^currying-ocaml]: To be precise, all functions are curried in OCaml, so `function` just "defines" a function with a single parameter and pattern-matches on it.

+[^update-refcell]: _Update: this is actually not true that this requirement is only needed in multithreaded code.
+However, I do still think it is superfluous in the code I have suggested._

 [^rec-closures]: Unfortunately, closures provide us with no solution here: they cannot be called recursively, at least without prior hoodoo.